 The squirrel’s physical makeup also makes the attic an easily accessible location for nesting.
 These animals are highly skilled climbers and are able to scurry up power lines, telephone poles and rooftops to find an ideal nesting place.
 The rodents also have incredibly powerful teeth allowing them to chew through aluminum, wood and plastic to gain entry into the attic.

 One of the major problems for homeowners is the squirrels incessant chewing through the structure and causing untold damage.
 The squirrel doesn’t only chew through a structure to gain access to a nesting place.
-As their teeth grow, the squirrels need to grind them down to a more manageable size and will chew through all sorts of surfaces including plumbing stacks, lead piping, wires, vents and wood to achieve this.
+As their teeth grow, the squirrels need to grind them down to a more manageable size and will chew through all sorts of surfaces including plumbing stacks, lead piping, wires, vents, and wood to achieve this.

 There are all kinds of suggestions for DIY squirrel removal including strobe lights, ammonia, sound machines, coyote urine and mothballs among others.
-These methods are highly ineffective and considered old wives’ takes by the experts.
+These methods are highly ineffective and considered old wives’ take by the experts.

 Trapping may be a viable solution but remember that it is illegal to transport wildlife (which includes squirrels) for more than a kilometre without a permit.
 You also risk injuring the animal which is also illegal.
 Trapping also doesn’t resolve the issue of why the squirrels entered the attic in the first place nor does it prevent others from occupying the empty nest.